The Top 15 Best E-commerce CMS Platforms in 2020

-Selecting the right e-commerce CMS platform for your webstore is one of the most important steps to consider when planning to sell something online.
-The choice itself might be challenging as there are many different platforms available, each with their own advantages and disadvantages.
+Selecting the right e-commerce CMS platform for your webstore is one of the most criticalsteps to consider when planning to sell something online.
+The choice itself might be challenging as many different platforms are available, each with their own advantages and disadvantages.

-In this article we’ll go through several different e-commerce CMS platforms, noting each one’s features, advantages, pros and cons.
+This article will go through several different e-commerce CMS platforms, noting each one’s features, advantages, benefits and disadvantages.

-Magento is one of the most popular open source CMS platforms out there, with a huge number of features and services available.
-It prides itself on having high performance standards and also scalability, making it fit for a wide variety of businesses, from small companies to enterprise-level clients.
+Magento is one of the most popular open source CMS platforms out there, with a considerable number of features and services available.
+It prides itself on having high-performance standards and also scalability, making it fit for a wide variety of businesses, from small companies to enterprise-level clients.
 Their customization options are quite extensive as well.

-Aside from the previously mentioned features, Magento also provides support for different languages and currencies, is SEO-compatible, can work with B2B integration and much more.
+Besides from the previously mentioned features, Magento also supports different languages and currencies, is SEO-compatible, can work with B2B integration and much more.

-Shopify is a solution that doesn’t require you to install any sort of software for it to work - this type of a solution is called Software as a Service (SaaS).
-Smaller business may enjoy Shopify’s extensive catalogue of both Themes and Templates with many variations.
+Shopify is a solution that doesn’t require you to install any software for it to work - this type of solution is called Software as a Service (SaaS).
+Smaller business may enjoy Shopify’s extensive catalog of both Themes and Templates with many variations.

-Other features that Shopify prides themselves on is their third-party app integrations, their performance in general and their adaptability to other devices, like tablets or smartphones.
-It also has a pretty low price for their services in general and is loved by most of the starting businesses.
-There’s even a mobile app that helps with managing a store from almost anywhere.
-And if you’ve encountered some sort of problem, Shopify support is ready to help.
+Other features that Shopify prides itself on are their third-party app integrations, their performance in general and their adaptability to other devices, like tablets or smartphones.
+It also has a pretty low price for their services in general and is loved by most starting businesses.
+There is even a mobile app that helps with managing a store from almost anywhere.
+And if you’ve encountered some problem, Shopify support is ready to help.

-However, Shopify isn’t perfect, as there are some disadvantages there, too.
-The most prominent disadvantage would probably be the additional transaction fee when not using Shopify’s own payment system.
+However, Shopify is not perfect, there are some downsides as well.
+The most prominent disadvantage probably be the additional transaction fee when not using Shopify’s own payment system.

-One of the key features of BigCommerce as a CMS platform is their ability to provide back-end support to their customers.
+One of the key features of BigCommerce as a CMS platform is its ability to provide back-end support to its customers.
 Clients also note BigCommerce’s simplicity and an abundance of features available.
 That usability is a significant advantage for any company’s potential revenue.

 That being said, BigCommerce has essentially no entry-level plan, and more complicated levels cost quite a lot of money.
 The lack of themes available can also be counted as a negative point for BigCommerce.